Pat Cupp: Biography

 In May 1956, Cupp and the Flying Saucers recorded "Do Me No Wrong" and "Baby Come Back" at KWKH Radio in Shreveport, Louisiana.
 The songs were released on the group's debut single, which became a regional hit and was followed by an apex of touring.
 However, for Cupp's second single "Long Gone Daddy" record producers ordered him to record with a R&B group, which consequently performed disappointingly upon release.
 Frustrated with the change of his style and backing band, Cupp joined the U.S. Air Force in 1957 to avoid further commitments outlined on his recording contract.
 After being honorably discharged in 1961, performing became a hobby for Cupp as he started a career as a technical engineer and married his high school sweetheart, Loretta Gaye Michael.

 Cupp formed a jazz band called the Variables that released one single, "After All", in 1967 on the independent record label, Chance.
-In October 1995, he performed for the last time at Hernsby, England, before retiring as a consequence of a hearing impairment that had been on-going since 1988.
+In October 1995, he performed for the last time at Hemsby, England, before retiring as a consequence of a hearing impairment that had been on-going since 1988.